judylovesruby/lach-o-mat/README.md

 I'm using python's `http.server`:

-Run `cd site && python3 -m http.server 3000` to start it.
+Run `cd docs && python3 -m http.server 3000` to start it.
 Then use your browser to navigate to `localhost:3000`